 Taking a night to see a performance will transport you to the nearby region where it was born, and stun you with the fierce dedication that the artists exhibit in their performances.

 Barcelona has a plethora of theaters, some of them boasting award-winning dancers and singers.

-Get swept up in the passion and feel the rhythm of the dance in your heart when you soak in a performance.More Info (click to expand)
+Get swept up in the passion and feel the rhythm of the dance in your heart when you soak in a performance.More Info (click to show all)

 17. Party all night